[FuelPHP 1.7] Run tasks from tasks

 $ oil refine TheTask Fatal Error - Class 'Fuel\Tasks\TaskOne' not found in APPPATH/tasks/thetask.php on line 8

-Loading tasks
+Loading Tasks

 require_once '/path/fuel/app/tasks/taskone.php';

-Think of a way to get the path dynamically.
+Let's think about how to get the path dynamically.

 [Recommended]